Impact of propagation effects on the spectro-temporal properties of Fast Radio Bursts: Introduction

-As bursts propagate from the source to the observer, their spectro-temporal profiles undergo significant alterations due to propagation effects such as dispersion, scattering, and scintillation.
-Extracting dispersive delays and scattering timescales is both challenging and crucial, forming the backbone of burst preprocessing and analysis.
+As bursts propagate from the source to the observer, their spectro-temporal profiles undergo modifications due to propagation effects such as dispersion, scattering, and scintillation.
+Extracting dispersive delays and scattering timescales is both challenging and crucial for the analysis of the intrinsic properties of FRBs.
 The underlying dispersion measure (DM) offers insights into the aggregate electron number density encountered along the path.
-By employing different methodologies, we are able to measure the DM to a certain degree of precision and detract it using de-dispersion techniques.
-However, inaccuracies in these estimates can lead to residual dispersion in a burst, which affects the measurement of its properties.
+Different methods allow us to estimate the DM and remove it using de-dispersion techniques \citep{Review_ppr_2019}.
+However, inaccuracies in these estimates can lead to residual dispersion in a burst, thereby affecting the measurement of its properties.
 Scattering, caused by irregularities in the electron density \citep{Scheuer1968, Rickett1977, Cordes2002}, adds temporal smearing, which is often identified by an exponential tail observed in the frequency-integrated burst profile.
-Quantifying the scattering timescale poses challenges due to its stochastic nature, which introduces variability in the decay constant governing the tail.
-To account for scattering, burst profiles are analyzed over time and frequency, necessitating precise dedispersion techniques.
-Although every burst is subject to dispersion, scattering is observed only in a small subset of sources.
-Numerous studies have identified and quantified significant scattering components within these sources \citep{Shannon2018, Ravi2019, Farah2019, CHIME2019_Amiri, Ocker2023, CHIME2023_Andersen}.

-Major contributors to the DM include the host galaxy and the local surroundings, the intergalactic medium, and the Milky Way, each imparting electron density to the propagation medium.
-While these components cumulatively contribute to the DM, they are not entirely predictive of the scattering timescale.
-In particular, while higher DMs generally suggest longer paths through electron-dense media, thereby implying greater potential for scattering, the actual scattering observed can vary significantly depending on the localized conditions within the intervening media \citep{Cordes2019}.
-The intergalactic medium contribution to scattering is generally minimal unless the line of sight intersects electron-dense turbulent structures, such as an intervening galaxy cluster.
-Studies by \citet{Gupta2022}, and \citet{CHIME2022_Chawla} further highlight decoupling between the estimated DM and scattering timescales of FRBs, suggesting distinct origins for these effects.
-However, some studies do point towards a moderate correlation \citep{Ravi2019, CHIME2019_Amiri}.
-This dichotomy underlines the diverse environments through which FRBs propagate and the complex dynamics of these events.
+Numerous studies have identified and quantified scattering in both repeating and non-repeating FRBs \citep{Shannon2018, Ravi2019, Farah2019, CHIME2019_Amiri, Ocker_2022, Ocker2023, CHIME2023_Andersen}.
+While sub-burst slope analyses are limited to repeaters, these works provide empirical constraints on the scattering timescales explored in our study.